 Research Postgraduate Degree Programme (MPhil and PhD)

-The Research Postgraduate programme leading to the award of MPhil and PhD degrees is for students who wish to pursue innovative and original research in Buddhist Studies.
-It enables students to conduct research in any geographical area and topic related to Buddhism in either premodern or contemporary settings.
+The Research Postgraduate programme leading to the award of MPhil and PhD degrees is for students who wish to pursue advanced, innovative, and original research in the academic discipline of Buddhist Studies.

 The basic qualification necessary for admission to research postgraduate studies is a good honours degree from the University of Hong Kong or an equivalent qualification from a comparable institution.
 Qualifying examinations and/or interviews to test the applicant’s abilities to follow the prescribed courses may be conducted.
 Applicants with qualifications other than an honours degree may be considered on their individual merits.